eduvpn/vpn-server-api/README.md

         - { socket: 'tcp://localhost:7505', id: udp_1194 }
         - { socket: 'tcp://localhost:7506', id: tcp_443 }

-## CCD

-Here you configure the path where the CCD files need to be written to.
-This needs to be writable by this service, and also the OpenVPN instances need to be configured to use this with `--client-config-dir`.

-    Ccd:
-        path: /var/lib/vpn-server-api/ccd

 ## CRL

 Here you configure the URL where the CRL will be available and the path where